Skip to main content

 In the process of sulfuric acid production, process engineers often face a challenge:

-Numerous measurement methods intended to measure the concentration or density of sulfuric acid function inadequately at a concentration of 85m% - 99m%.
-Problems arise particularly when the underlying physical value of the concentration or density measuring device does not change with a change in concentration.
+Numerous measurement methods intended to measure the concentration or density of sulfuric acid function inadequately at a concentration of 85 mass% - 99 mass%.
+Problems arise especially when the underlying physical value of the concentration or density measuring device does not change with a change in concentration.

-For example, the diagram clearly shows that conductivity sensors provide poor measurement results in a concentration range of sulfuric acid from 80m% - 97m% because the conductivity of the liquid hardly changes in this concentration range.
-For this reason, conductivity sensors exhibit extremely low measurement accuracy when sulfuric acid is to be analyzed in this measurement range.
+For example, the diagram clearly shows that conductivity sensors provide poor measurement results in a concentration range of sulfuric acid from 80 mass% - 97 mass% because the conductivity of the liquid hardly changes in this concentration range.
+For this reason, conductivity sensors have very low measurement accuracies when sulfuric acid is to be analyzed in this measurement range.

-The same applies to density measuring devices, where the density of the liquid itself is to be evaluated.
-It turns out that especially in measurement ranges above 90m%, the density of the liquid hardly changes.
-Therefore, many simple density measuring devices have major problems when they are to be used to measure the concentration of sulfuric acid in this measurement range.
+It is similar with density measuring devices where the density of the liquid itself is to be evaluated.
+It is shown that particularly in measurement ranges above 90 mass%, the density of the liquid hardly changes anymore.
+Therefore, many simple density measuring devices have significant problems when they are used to measure the concentration of sulfuric acid in this measurement range.

 LiquiSonic® sound velocity measurement in comparison

-Precisely measure the concentration and density of sulfuric acid using sound velocity
+Measure concentration and density of sulfuric acid precisely using sound velocity

-Unlike conductivity sensors or density sensors, ultrasonic measuring devices are capable of measuring the concentration of sulfuric acid with extreme precision.
-With a change in the concentration of sulfuric acid, the sound velocity also changes significantly.
-Therefore, concentration measuring devices whose sensors evaluate sound velocity provide much more accurate measurement results than conductivity measuring devices or density measuring devices.
+Unlike conductivity sensors or density sensors, ultrasonic measuring devices are able to measure the concentration of sulfuric acid extremely precisely.
+With a change in the concentration of sulfuric acid, the sound velocity also changes very strongly.
+Therefore, concentration measuring devices whose sensors evaluate the sound velocity provide much more accurate measurement results than conductivity measuring devices or density measuring devices.

 Application

-In pyrometallurgical extraction, the copper concentrate is slagged with the addition of SiO2 in a flame furnace at 1200 to 1400 °C. This produces a melt of copper and iron sulfide, which is separated from the slag phase as so-called copper matte.
-The liquid copper matte is poured into a converter and the iron sulfide is oxidized to sulfur dioxide SO with the supply of air.2 Oxidized.
-Resulting SO2 is converted to sulfur trioxide (SO3) is oxidized (contact process) and the SO3 is introduced into 96% sulfuric acid in the absorber, where highly concentrated H is produced by adding water2SO4 or oleum is formed.
-In blending, the H is then diluted to the targeted concentration2SO4 is diluted to the targeted concentration.
+In pyrometallurgical extraction, the copper concentrate is slagged with the addition of SiO2 in a reverberatory furnace at 1200 to 1400 °C. This produces a melt of copper and iron sulfide, which is separated from the slag phase as so-called copper matte.
+The liquid copper matte is poured into a converter and the iron sulfide is oxidized to sulfur dioxide SO with the addition of air2 oxidized.
+The resulting SO2 is converted to sulfur trioxide (SO3) oxidized (contact process) and the SO3 is introduced into 96% sulfuric acid in the absorber, whereby highly concentrated H2SO4 or oleum is formed.
+In blending, the H2SO4 is then diluted to the targeted concentration.

-The individual process steps can be continuously monitored inline and optimally adjusted using Liqui-Sonic® measurement technology.
-Due to the high dependence on sound velocity, an accuracy of +/- 0.05 m% is achieved with sulfuric acid.
+The individual process stages can be continuously monitored inline and optimally adjusted using Liqui-Sonic® measurement technology.
+Due to the high dependency of the sound velocity, an accuracy of +/- 0.05 m% is achieved with sulfuric acid.

 The LiquiSonic® immersion sensors can be easily installed in the pipelines after absorption or sulfuric acid production or blending.
 The LiquiSonic® Controller 30 can be connected to up to 4 sensors.
-This allows multiple measurement points to be monitored simultaneously.
+This makes it possible to monitor several measuring points simultaneously.

 Temperature range: 20 - 90 °C